 Regularly inspect your sewer line

 Regular sewer line camera inspections help you detect problems at their early stages before they get the chance to hurt your plumbing and wallet.
 These inspections are in two forms: monthly surface-level inspections by the homeowner and in-depth yearly inspections by a professional plumber.
-Having a professional plumber camera inspect your sewer line is not a cost but an investment in the function and longevity of your sewer line.
+Having a professional plumber inspect your sewer line via a camera is not a cost but an investment in the function and longevity of your sewer line.

 Maintain your sewer line with annual cleaning

 In addition to inspecting the sewer line yearly, you want to have it professionally cleaned.
 Instead of waiting until your sewer line is blocked before you clean it, you should clean the sewer line to keep it from becoming blocked.
-You may do this either by hydro-jetting the sewer line or via a second method known as sewer rodding.
+You may do this either by hydro jetting the sewer line or via a second method known as sewer rodding.
 Rodding or jetting your sewer line once a year will help it perform optimally.

 Remove nearby tree roots

 Trees and shrubs root threaten your sewer line.
 They can penetrate the line or cause it to shift out of position.
-If there are tree roots near the location of your sewer line, you may want to remove the roots or the entire tree.
+If there are roots near the location of your sewer line, you may want to remove the tree roots or the entire tree.
 A permanent way to fix this problem without cutting down your trees is to install tree root barriers.

 Know the signs of problems in your sewer system